rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 ..
 [65] An example of a borderless :py:class:`~randomDigraphs.RandomOutrankingValuationDigraph` instance may be found in the *examples* directory of the *Digraphs3* resources under the name *borderlessROV9S25.py*.

 ..
 [66] The best *Copeland* initial matching is computed following a matching fitness scores ranked potential pairs list.

 ..
+[67] The :py:class:`~pairings.FairnessEnhancedIntraGroupMatching` class provides also the opportunity to use *Bachet* ranking scores instead of the *Copeland* scores for guiding the fairness enhancing procedure.

+..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive